Emma Forrest: Novels

-Forrest has written five novels: Namedropper (1998), Thin Skin (2002), Cherries in the Snow (2005, Royals (2019), and Father Figure, which was released in the UK July 2025.
+Forrest has written five novels: Namedropper (1998), Thin Skin (2002), Cherries in the Snow (2005), Royals (2019), and Father Figure, which was released in the UK on July 2025.

 Anthologies

-In 2001 Forrest contributed to an anthology on the writer J. D. Salinger titled Love & Squalor, with an essay describing Salinger's influence on some current young writers.
-In 2007 she co-wrote and edited her first non-fiction book, Damage Control – Women on the Therapists, Beauticians, and Trainers Who Navigate Their Bodies, which was an anthology of essays of the emotional pain women suffer for their own physical wellbeing.
+In 2001, Forrest contributed to an anthology on the writer J. D. Salinger titled Love & Squalor, with an essay describing Salinger's influence on some current young writers.
+In 2007, she co-wrote and edited her first non-fiction book, Damage Control – Women on the Therapists, Beauticians, and Trainers Who Navigate Their Bodies, which was an anthology of essays of the emotional pain women suffer for their own physical wellbeing.
 The book features contributions from women, including Helen Oyeyemi, Marian Keyes and Sarah Jones.

-Memoir
+Memoirs

 Emma Forrest talks about Your Voice in My Head on Bookbits radio.

 Forrest wrote a memoir, Your Voice in My Head (2011), concerning the death of her psychiatrist and her subsequent break-up with her partner.
 The memoir was announced as a feature film adaptation to be written by Forrest and directed by Francesca Gregorini, with Emma Watson in the lead role.

 In August 2022, Forrest published a second memoir, Busy Being Free, concerning her divorce and return to living in London as a single parent.
 She shares further memoir-style insights on her Substack, which is titled 'The Peaceful Transfer of Power.'

 Screenwriting

 A screenplay by Forrest about musician Jeff Buckley, Becoming Music, was bought by Brad Pitt's production company Plan B Entertainment in September 2000.
-In 2009 her screenplay LIARS (AE) was bought by Scott Rudin at Miramax, with Richard Linklater attached to direct.
+In 2009, her screenplay LIARS (AE) was bought by Scott Rudin at Miramax, with Richard Linklater attached to direct.
 In 2009 she was listed on Varietys "Top Ten Screenwriters to Watch".
 Other screenplays in development include Know Your Rights (Film4) and How Could You Do This To Me (Paramount Pictures).